netserf/google-cloud-private-gui-access/README.md

 Notes:

 * To test in your browser:

-  1) set your browser socks proxy to localhost:30080
+  1. set your browser socks proxy to localhost:30080
+  1. connect your browser to <http://tunnel-instance>
-  2) connect your browser to <http://localhost:30080>
+  1. connect your browser to <http://backend-instance>

 ### 4. IAP for Windows - TODO